-Before preparing to drive your vehicle, here are a few recommended procedures that will add to your driving safety and enjoyment.
+Before preparing to drive your vehicle, here are a few recommended procedures that will add to your driving safety and comfort.

-- 1. Be sure that you adjust the interior and exterior rear view mirrors to your driving preference. - 2.
-Adjust the driver's seat for proper distance from foot pedals and steering wheel to allow for safety and ease in controlling your vehicle. - 3.
-Place front seats in the forward facing position.
+- Be sure that you adjust the interior and exterior rear view mirrors to your driving preference. - 2.
+Adjust the driver's seat for proper distance from foot pedals and steering wheel to allow for safety and ease in controlling your vehicle.